-There are two supermoons in 2021—and the next one is Wednesday morning, May 26, 2021 at 7:14 a.m.
-EDT.
-The Moon will appear full both Tuesday and Wednesday night.
-What is a supermoon?
+There are four supermoons in 2022!
+The first happens in May.
+What is a supermoon, exactly?
 We agree that it’s a catchy word and anything that encourages us to explore the night sky is positive—but let’s also get our facts straight.

 What Is a Supermoon?